-I turn next to studying these issues empirically, using a new dataset I constructed from DiD studies published between 2000-2009.
-Over this period, clustered standard errors to account for serial correlation became common practice, in part because of an influential study by Bertrand et al. (2004) that demonstrated their practical importance.
-My data are drawn from the same six economics journals analyzed in that study, but for a later period.
-The DiD studies in the sample consist primarily of policy evaluations (e.g. health care, tax, education).
+I turn next to studying these issues empirically, using a new dataset constructed from DiD studies published between 2000-2009.
+Over this period, clustered standard errors to account for serial correlation became common practice, in part because of an influential study by Bertrand et al. (2004) that demonstrated their practical importance, and despite earlier studies in the econometrics literature emphasizing the importance of accounting for correlation in errors within groups (e.g. Moulton (1986)).
+My data are drawn from the same six economics journals analyzed in Bertrand et al. (2004), but for a later period.3 The DiD studies in the sample consist primarily of policy evaluations (e.g. health care, tax, education).
 This is a compelling setting for applying the theoretical results for two reasons.
 First, DiD is an extremely popular research design in the quantitative social sciences.
 In economics, it is the most widely referenced quasi-experimental method and its popularity has increased dramatically over time (Currie et al., 2020).
 Second, failing to cluster frequently results in large downward bias in standard errors, which can lead to exaggerated statistical support for the effectiveness of an intervention (Moulton, 1986, 1990; Bertrand et al., 2004).